shadcn/ui vs Material UI in 2026: Bundle Size, Customization and Real Build Time Compared

 Choose Material UI when...

-Choose Material UI when you need a comprehensive component library with a consistent design language out of the box.
-Material UI offers the broadest selection including data grids, date pickers, and tree views.
-It is ideal for admin dashboards, internal tools, and applications where the Material Design aesthetic fits your brand.
+Choose Material UI when you need a professional interface quickly with a consistent, recognizable design and advanced components out of the box.
+Material UI offers the broadest component selection with DataGrid Pro, DatePicker, TreeView, and Autocomplete that are complex and time-consuming to build yourself.
+It is ideal for admin dashboards, internal tools, and enterprise applications where the Material Design aesthetic fits and development speed is the priority.

 What is the verdict on shadcn/ui vs Material UI?

-shadcn/ui and Material UI represent two philosophies for component libraries. shadcn/ui gives maximum control and flexibility by placing components in your codebase, making it ideal for custom designs with Tailwind CSS.
-Material UI offers the most complete package of production-ready components with a proven design system.
-Choose shadcn/ui when you want to build a unique design; choose Material UI when you need a consistent interface quickly with advanced components.
+shadcn/ui and Material UI represent two fundamentally different philosophies for component libraries. shadcn/ui gives maximum control and flexibility by placing components as source code in your codebase, making it ideal for custom designs with Tailwind CSS and projects where brand identity is crucial.
+Material UI offers the most complete package of production-ready components with a proven design system, advanced DataGrid and DatePicker components, and an extensive theme system.
+Choose shadcn/ui when you want to build a unique design without restrictions.
+Choose Material UI when you need a consistent, professional interface quickly with advanced enterprise components that are complex to build yourself.

 Which option does MG Software recommend?

-At MG Software, shadcn/ui is our default component library for new projects.
-The combination with Tailwind CSS and Radix UI primitives gives us full control over the design while benefiting from accessible, tested components as a foundation.
-We appreciate Material UI for admin dashboards and internal tools where the rich component offering saves development time.
-For customer-facing products where brand identity is crucial, we recommend shadcn/ui for its boundless customizability.
+At MG Software, shadcn/ui is our default component library for all new projects.
+The combination with Tailwind CSS 3.4 and Radix UI primitives gives us full control over the design while benefiting from accessible, tested components as a solid foundation.
+We appreciate Material UI specifically for admin dashboards and internal tools where the rich component offering, particularly the DataGrid and DatePicker, saves significant development time.
+For customer-facing products where brand identity and visual differentiation are crucial, we always recommend shadcn/ui for its boundless customizability and absence of vendor lock-in.

 Migrating: what to consider?

 Migrating from Material UI to shadcn/ui requires replacing MUI components with their shadcn/ui equivalents and converting theme configuration to Tailwind CSS classes.
-Not all MUI components have direct counterparts, so plan to build custom components for complex widgets like data grids.
-Budget 3 to 8 weeks depending on component count.
+Not all MUI components have direct counterparts in shadcn/ui, particularly the DataGrid and DatePicker require custom solutions or alternative libraries.
+Budget three to eight weeks depending on the number of components.
+The reverse migration from shadcn/ui to Material UI is simpler but requires giving up your custom styling in favor of the MUI theme system.

 Frequently asked questions